AnilDaoud/exp/_posts/2018-11-04-hk-pollution-deep-dive.markdown

 ![png](../../../../assets/hkaqi/output_4_1.png)

-There seems to be a change in regine around 2011, 2012.
+There seems to be a change in regime around 2011, 2012.

-Let's try to pin down if this is due to a change in underlying AQI driver.
+Let's try to pin down if this is due to a change in underlying AQI component.

 ```python